Question: How Do I Help My Child Who Is Reading Below Grade Level?

 Reading Below Grade Level

-I find this interesting because my friend’s son, who is in second grade is reading “below grade level” even though he is required to bring home a book to read aloud to his parents every school day.
+I find this interesting because my friend’s son, who is in second grade is reading “below grade level” even though his school requires him to bring home a book to read aloud to his parents every school day.
 He has read aloud over 65 books at his grade level since September.
 I’ve had the privilege of helping him with this homework about once a week.

 Sometimes it is a struggle for him to read.
-Other times he quickly reads harder words than I would expect—challenging, multi-syllabic words.
+Other times he reads harder words faster than I would expect—challenging, multi-syllabic words.

 How does that variance in his reading skills test out accurately?
 Second graders are not very consistent at that age.
 They can be tired, bored, or distracted during a test.
 I would expect that to skew the results.